 The biggest impact that a robust CLV model has is that it allows businesses to find users who display similar characteristics to their current highest lifetime value customers.
 At Tadpull, we have seen massive success for clients when marketing to lookalike audiences based on CLV data on Facebook or when informing audience targeting decisions in Google Ads based on high CLV audience attributes.

 High CLV customers can also send signals about what acquisition channels are the most valuable.
 If you find that most of these loyal customers came through either Facebook or email, it may be a good idea to expand your Facebook reach while more aggressively grow your email list.
 It may also be advisable to work on identifying any confounding variables that led them to those channels for a more complete understanding of their customer journey.

 Customer Lifetime Value can have big implications for any business, like valuation, optimizing marketing costs, or simply having a better understanding of your customer base (after all, knowing how many loyal customers you have is an important metric in itself).

 But CLV isn’t just a powerful concept because it will help you make better marketing decisions.
-It’s also important to note that it can only come from having one unified way to examine the multiple data sources that every eCommerce business has.
+It’s also important to note that it can only come from having one unified way to examine the multiple data sources that every ecommerce business has.
 Even though sales order data might be sufficient to develop the start of a predictive CLV model, the real magic happens by leveraging all of the data at your disposal–from users’ site behavior to creative/channel performance–in order to create a holistic view of our customers’ journey and path to purchase with your brand.
-Tadpull’s software Pond was created for exactly that purpose, and you can learn more about how it revolutionizes eCommerce analytics here.
+Tadpull’s Pond software was created for exactly that purpose.